StanzaSystems/stanza-api-demo/README.md

 ## Performance and Load

 Stanza is currently in eval/alpha and our API demo is hosted only in one region (us-east-2).
 When fully launched we will run in several regions globally to reduce latency, but for now, you will experience some latency if you are not located near us-east-2.
 If located at a significant distance from us-east-2 you may see some queueing and occasional timeouts in the client if you send (multiple hundreds per second).
 This is mainly due to queuing at the client.
-This shouldn't be an issue when out of eval.
+This will not be an issue when out of our evaluation period.

 ## Stopping the demo